-Prepared for the CITES secretariat by Species360 to support the implementation of CITES Decision 17.291 a ii): Developing guidance concerning the differentiation of specimens of tortoises and freshwater turtles (Testudines) originating in the wild, versus those originating from captive and ranching production systems. (https://cites.org/eng/dec/valid17/81892)
+Prepared for the CITES secretariat by the Species360 Conservation Science Alliance to support the implementation of CITES Decision 17.291 a ii): Developing guidance concerning the differentiation of specimens of tortoises and freshwater turtles (Testudines) originating in the wild, versus those originating from captive and ranching production systems. (https://cites.org/eng/dec/valid17/81892)

 Many species of turtles and tortoises have a low reproductive potential; they grow slowly, mature late, and lay few eggs per year.
 The slow reproduction coupled with high costs of maintenance of the species in captivity (including costs for food, space, electricity, veterinary care, etc.) makes breeding of many testudines unprofitable on a large commercial scale.
 Knowledge on the reproductive traits of a species can give a crude estimation on the biological limits, i.e. on the number of offspring that can maximally be produced.
 If the demand exceeds the reproductive potential, illegal laundering will become more profitable and is more likely to occur.
 To assess the reproductive potential of a species, some research and understanding into the species life history is necessary.
 Some traits that are important to consider include age at first reproduction, clutch size, life span, and inter-birth intervals.
 The last one is not yet included in this version.